Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

     exit
 ```

-If any of this configuration is missing, you'll need to update it to BOTH switches.
+If any of this configuration is missing, you will need to update it to BOTH switches.
 ```
 sw-spine-002# conf t
 sw-spine-002(config)# int vlan 1